Sifchain/sifnode/smart-contracts/Deployment.md

 Go to your .env file and assign the current gas price in wei to the variable MAINNET_GAS_PRICE

-Set the ETHEREUM_PRIVATE_KEY to your private key you want to be the operator for the smart contract.
+Set the ETHEREUM_PRIVATE_KEY to your private key you want to be the upgradeable proxy contract owner for the smart contract.

-Ensure that OPERATOR is the address that corresponds to the ETHEREUM_PRIVATE_KEY.

 Ensure that OWNER is the address that will be the admin for the bridge bank and can wire eRowan in.